-Admission arrangements for 2021 - 2022
+Admission arrangements for 2023-24

-Our admissions process forms part of Solihull Council coordinated scheme.
-Applications should be made to Solihull Council.
+Our admissions process forms part of Solihull Council's co-ordinated scheme.

 The school's admission number is 60.

 If the number of applications is lower than the school's admission number, all applicants will be admitted.
-If there are more applications than places available then all applications will be given a priority from the oversubscription criteria and places will be offered in priority order.
+If there are more applications than places available, then all applications will be given a priority from the oversubscription criteria and places will be offered in priority order.